 Well, when I go around many watch forums, it appears that one of the most asked questions by dive watch enthusiasts is: “Does a true diver need ISO certification?”
 Up to now, this debate hasn’t been settled yet.
 What is your opinion about it?

-In my point of view, a true dive watch isn’t necessarily marked as “ISO-certified”.
+I believe a genuine dive watch isn’t necessarily marked as “ISO-certified.”
 Let me tell you the reasons why!

 Firstly, what is the ISO-certification?